navidroo/NAFNet-pip/README.md

 ## Project

-This project is a pip installable version of "NAFNet: Nonlinear Activation Free Network for Image Restoration".
-It can be used to run inside a docker container.
-NAFNet is built using BasicSR.
-The current project is built using both NAFNet and BasicSR.
+This project is a version of "NAFNet: Nonlinear Activation Free Network for Image Restoration" that can be installed using pip.
+It can also be run inside a Docker container.
+NAFNet was built using BasicSR, and the current project utilizes both NAFNet and BasicSR.

 ## 📜 License and Acknowledgement